pact-foundation/pact-specification/README.md

 #### Allow multiple provider states with parameters

-Currently, provider states are defined as a descriptive string.
+In previous versions, provider states are defined as a descriptive string.
 There is no way to infer the data required for the state without encoding the values into the description.

 ```json